Svalorzen/AI-Toolbox/README.md

 The field divides itself into planning and reinforcement learning: planning focuses into solving problems that we know how to model: think chess, or 2048.
-Reinforcement learning focuses into creating a model for an environment we do not know in advance, and while learning the best policy for it.
+Reinforcement learning focuses on exploring an unknown environment and learning the best policy for it.
 An excellent introduction to the basics can be found freely online in [this book](http://incompleteideas.net/sutton/book/ebook/the-book.html).

 There are many variants of these problems, with single agent worlds, multi